markashleybell/markashleybell.com/posts/election-2015-manifesto-mining.md

 The order in which the illustrations appear *does not* indicate my voting preference, or my support for any one party over the others*.
 I can assure you that these illustrations have not been artificially manipulated, but if you'd like to check that, feel free to [download my code](https://github.com/markashleybell/manifesto-miner) along with the manifestos and give it a try yourself.

 **These results are not in *any way* scientific**, or arguably even very useful.
-Nor do they accurately reflect the parties' policies—although I think we can see where Plaid Cymru are going with theirs fairly unambiguously.
+Nor do they accurately reflect the parties' policies (although I think we can see pretty clearly where Plaid Cymru are going with theirs).
 They are, however, quite interesting.

 <small>*UKIP are a bunch of idiots, though.</small>